LukeGrahamLandry/franca/devlog.md

   - this whole thing is kinda unusable but i think the morale of just getting the minimal thing to let me see what im doing in the game is worth it.
 - top level scope doesn't get deduplicated if imported elsewhere because it uses the old #include_std. for now just hack in a new version of build_for_graphics that does it the other way.
+- extend screen rotation special case so can be on the other wall without dealing with solving the matrix properly

 ## (Jul 16)